General

 Data

-• Data must be governed consistent with industry good practice and guidance including consideration of data protection and use, privacy, social license and Māori data sovereignty.
-Health organisations should consider their conformance with the Health Information Governance Guidelines.
+• Data must be governed in accord with industry good practice and following established guidance on data protection and use, privacy, social licence and Māori data governance.
+Health organisations should consider their conformance with the Health Information Governance Guidelines (external link).
 Health organisations must clearly define the data assets they hold and who is responsible for their stewardship.

 Commercial